Prosecutor General defers move on Kuopio botched circumcision case

 The Ministry of Social Affairs and Health is to convene a working group to consider whether or not legislation is necessary to regulate the practice.

-Hirvelä told Helsingin Sanomat that an examination of international treaties suggests that the legality of circumcisions "is very questionable".
+Hirvelä told Helsingin Sanomat that an examination of international treaties suggests that the legality of circumcisions is very questionable.

-as a precedent for weighing the issues of the fundamental rights of freedom of religion and the integrity of the body.
+Hirvelä sees the Kuopio case as a precedent for weighing the issues of the fundamental rights of freedom of religion and the integrity of the body.

-Hirvelä mentions the Biomedicine Convention of the Council of Europe and the UN Convention on the Rights of the Child.
+Hirvelä mentions the External link Biomedicine Convention of the Council of Europe and the UN Convention on the Rights of the Child.
 The Biomedicine Convention states that medical procedures can be implemented without the patient's consent only if the procedure has an immediate medical benefit.

 The UN treaty requires that each signatory eliminate practices which harm the health of the child.

-is expected to start its work in early May, and is expected to be given six months to complete its task, allowing the Government time to prepare proposed legislation by the end of the year.
+The working group is expected to start its work in early May, and is expected to be given six months to complete its task, allowing the Government time to prepare proposed legislation by the end of the year.

-"We must find some kind of a solution that would allow people equal access to treatment.
-It is difficult for me to see that Finland would ban the circumcision of Jews and Muslims", says Ritva Halila, secretary-general of the national consultative committee on health care ethics.
+We must find some kind of a solution that would allow people equal access to treatment.
+It is difficult for me to see that Finland would ban the circumcision of Jews and Muslims, says Ritva Halila, secretary-general of the national consultative External link committee on health care ethics.

 The committee issued a statement four years ago pointing out that male circumcision has not been shown to have any health benefits, but that the procedure also does not present any serious problems, if performed correctly.

-"It is important to make sure that they are performed under proper conditions, that the children would get good treatment for the pain, and that the risk of complications would be minimised", Halila says.
+It is important to make sure that they are performed under proper conditions, that the children would get good treatment for the pain, and that the risk of complications would be minimised, Halila says.

-came up in 2001 when six Muslim boys in Kuopio had to be hospitalised after their circumcisions.
+The issue of male ritual circumcision came up in 2001 when six Muslim boys in Kuopio had to be hospitalised after their circumcisions.
 An African-born doctor performed the operations in a private home.

 The Provincial Government of Eastern Finland reprimanded the doctor over the case.